momentumlearn/course/_daily_posts/welcome-phase-3.md

 - Complete this [Goals Reflection exercise](https://momentumlearn.notion.site/Goals-Reflection-8f798bd2f05b4b5ea9458858e39a24c5) to re-energize for what's ahead and focus on what you want to accomplish and **post a tip from your CONTINUE list, or a request for advice for something that you've been struggling with** to our team Slack channel.

-- **Create a schedule** that you can stick to for the times you will not be in class (see the time management resources below for some suggestions on managing your time effectively).
+- **Create a schedule** that you can stick to for the times you will not be meeting with the team (see the time management resources below for some suggestions on managing your time effectively).

 - [Learn Markdown](https://learnxinyminutes.com/docs/markdown/) See the resources section below.

 - Pick a note-taking application that will let you take notes while you read and work.
 It's important that it can properly format code blocks.
 Here are some options (don't overthink this choice -- just pick something that you feel comfortable with).

   - [VS Code](https://helgeklein.com/blog/2020/10/vs-code-as-markdown-note-taking-app/) (with this option you could create a simple git repo with markdown files)
   - [BoostNote](https://boostnote.io/)
   - [Notion](https://www.notion.so/)
   - [Typora](https://typora.io/)